ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/hardware/_includes/cpu-bottleneck.md

         - **IC pool - CPU by host** chart
         - **IO pool - CPU by host** chart

-1. Analyze changes in the user load that might have caused the CPU bottleneck.
-See the following charts on the **DB overview** in Grafana:
+1. If the spike is in the user pool, analyze changes in the user load that might have caused the CPU bottleneck.
+See the following charts on the **DB overview** dashboard in Grafana:

     - **Requests** chart